Mademoiselle from Paris

 Mademoiselle from Paris (French: Mademoiselle de Paris) is a 1955 French comedy film directed by Walter Kapps and starring Jean-Pierre Aumont, Gisèle Pascal and Nadine Basile.
 The film was one of several films set in the work of high fashion made during the decade, popularising the New Look of Christian Dior.
 It was shot using Eastmancolor.
 The film's sets were designed by the art director Rino Mondellini.

-Synpsis
+Synopsis

 Micheline works hard to keep the struggling fashion house of her employer, Maurice, afloat.
 When it goes out of business she accepts an offer to tour the country as an accompanist to the singer Jacqueline François.
 In Nice she encounters both her sister and Maurice who is now planning to start a new fashion house.